ilias-stath/Automated-EV-Charging/README.md

 rosdep update
 rosdep install --from-paths src --ignore-src -r -y
 ```
-6. Exports path for gazebo:
+6. At last, before you build you must export the path correctly so the gazebo fortress can locate the 3d-models:
    a.
-At last, before you build you must export the path correctly so the gazebo fortress can locate the 3d-models
+Edit the .basrch (better)
    ```
    unset GZ_SIM_RESOURCE_PATH
    nano ~/.bashrc